-The employment contract is a legally binding agreement between an employer and employee to outline the terms of employment.
+An employment contract is a legally binding agreement between an employer and employee that outlines the terms of employment.

 It includes the following key provisions:

-The Employment contract is beneficial to both employer and employee as both will clearly understand the scope of employment which minimizes the chance of a dispute.
-The employee is aware of what will be expected from in terms of performance standards or any unacceptable behaviours at work.
-If the roles involve handling sensitive information, the confidentiality clause in the contract will ensure the employee will not disclose any confidential information to others.
+The employment contract is beneficial to both the employer and employee as it ensures that both parties clearly understand the scope of employment.
+This has the effect of minimizes the chance of future disputes.
+The employee will be aware of what is expected in terms of performance standards or unacceptable behaviours at work.
+If the roles involve handling sensitive information, the confidentiality clause in the contract will ensure the employee does not disclose any confidential information to others.

 DOWNLOAD IN WORD OR PDF: Employment Agreement for Junior/Mid Level Staff (simple form)